 In Havahart® field tests, cantaloupe was the best bait for attracting groundhogs and woodchucks.
-Cut cantaloupe into 2" by 2" pieces, and rub the cantaloupe juice and rind throughout the inside and outside of the trap.
+Cut cantaloupe into 2" cubes, and rub the cantaloupe juice and rind throughout the inside and outside of the trap.
 Set the trap with some of the fruit in the position indicated above.
 For best results, create a bait trail with cantaloupe leading to the trap.

-Avoid trasferring your scent to the trap by wearing gloves when baiting and handling it.
+Avoid transferring your scent to the trap by wearing gloves when baiting and handling it.
 Groundhogs avoid humans and may avoid your trap if it carries your scent.

-When trapping a groudhog, there are additional steps to consider, including trap placement and animal relocation.
+When it comes to trapping a groundhog, there are additional steps to consider - including trap placement and animal relocation.
 To learn more, read How to Trap a Groundhog »

 For more baiting tips, read How to Bait a Trap »